apache/openwhisk-deploy-kube/docs/configurationChoices.md

 ### Using external Kafka and Zookeeper services

 You may want to use an external Zookeeper or Kafka service.
-You can do this by adding a stanza like the one below to your `mycluster.yaml`.
+To disable the kafka and/or zookeeper with this chart, add a stanza like the one below to your `mycluster.yaml`.
 ```yaml
 kafka:
   external: true